RavivTrichter/CineAgent/README.md

 # CineAssist

 AI-powered film assistant for discovering movies, checking showtimes, and booking tickets at Tel Aviv cinemas.
-Built with Claude (Opus 4.6), FastAPI, and Streamlit.
+Built with Claude, FastAPI, and Streamlit.

 ## Architecture